 And what if I were to play a little game with myself?
 To take a think about my queries.
 Something tells me that I might be okay.
 There will always be an implied danger when gazing skyward and, more specifically, up at birds.
 Not knowing what will trickle down, and yet still knowing exactly what it may be, naturally.
 It’s a reach, BUT maybe it’s the same:

-The culmination of my thoughts lift me until they’re perched above my head, minding their way, rocking back and forth, up and down like a booey in a sea of trees.
+The culmination of my thoughts lifts me until they’re perched above my head, minding their way, rocking back and forth like a buoy in a sea of trees.
 But the risk (of looking up) is always worth it.
-Much better than the inevitable time that comes for such thoughts to flock away (or your bird).
+Much better than the inevitable time for such thoughts to flock away (or your bird).
 And voilà, words have such a way of journeying through on behalf of your tender heart.

 Alas, I have my answer: That no matter the question, “if it’s for me or the wind,” I simply don’t want you to go.
 And so if I must watch and wait, sit back from a distance; that is how far my love can go.
 It can grant you the freedom you need (something I was afraid to give you before because I wasn’t sure you’d return).
 And maybe you never fly back to me my bird, I’ve found joy in writing you back into my life, seeing you in the mundane from this bench, and understanding that your flight doesn’t harm me.
 I feel proud of you, my careless crow, for forgetting about me long enough to frolic through your freedom.
 For instinctively knowing you may always land in my thoughts.